Generalized anxiety disorder - self-care

 - Get enough sleep.

 - Get out of the house every day.

 - Exercise every day.
 Even a little bit of exercise, such as a 15-minute walk, can help.

 - Stay away from alcohol and street drugs.

-- Talk with friends or family when you feel nervous or frightened.
+- Talk with family or friends when you feel nervous or frightened.

 - Find out about different types of group activities you can join.

-- Find it difficult to control your anxiety
+- Find it hard to control your anxiety

 - Do not sleep well

 - Feel sad or feel like you want to hurt yourself